Making your holiday in Portugal a twin centre by visiting both Lisbon and Porto is really easy and fun. Here’s how to make it happen.

 Porto is compact and dense with sights – if you stay in the centre you’ll probably have seen a lot by the end of your first day.
-Two days is enough to see the city centre, do a river cruise under the bridges and visit a Port wine lodge, while a third gives you time to get out to further-flung (by Porto standards) sights like Serralves and the coast at Fez.
+Two days is enough to see the city centre at a leisurely pace, do a river cruise under the bridges and visit a Port wine lodge, while a third gives you time to get out to further-flung (by Porto standards) sights like Serralves and the coast at Fez.

 How should I travel from Lisbon to Porto?

 By far the easiest way to get to Porto from Lisbon is the train.
 There are direct trains from the Santa Appolonia and Oriente stations in Lisbon which will take you to Porto Campanha on the edge of the city.
 From there it’s just a few minutes on a local train to Porto São Bento station which is in the middle of Porto.

 We bought our tickets online at the official Portugal Railways site cp.pt.
 Bookings open 8 weeks in advance and to get the cheapest fares it’s best to be ready to buy as early as you can.
 Our tickets cost €31 for both of us for the 2 hour 35 minute journey from Lisbon Oriente to Porto Campanha.

 When booking tickets on the cp.pt website you’ll need to use the Portuguese versions of the station names, even if you’re using the English language version of the site.
 For Lisbon use “Lisboa”.